iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part II.md

 #### **Lemma 3.2 | Generic Lyapunov Bounds for Non-Smooth Generic Tri-Points**
-> Continued from the definition of the AG Experimental Tri-Points form, then we have the Lyapunov upper bound:
+> Continue from AG Proximal Gradient Generic PPM Form I, then we have the non-smooth analogous case of the Lyapunov upper bound:
 > $$
 > \begin{aligned}
 >     \Upsilon_{1, t + 1}^\text{AG}